Servings: Approximately 16 large marshmallows

 Reserve remaining powdered sugar.

-Place gelatin and ½ cup of the chilled water into the bowl of a stand mixer and whisk together on a slow speed.
+Place gelatin and ½ cup of the chilled water into a large bowl and whisk together on a slow speed.

 Cook’s Note: When the water and gelatin are combined, they form a white lumpy mixture.

-In a tall saucepan, stir together ½ cup chilled water, granulated sugar, corn syrup and salt.
+In a tall saucepan, stir together ½ cup chilled water, white sugar, corn syrup and salt.

 Place over medium heat and continue stirring until the sugar is completely melted.